• Art Magazine

 When we to music , a wide variety of areas in our brain become active.
 However, each brain reacts to music in a different way.
 Some people experience stronger reactions in the emotional areas of the brain.
 Others – especially professional musicians – process music more in the analytical part of the brain.

 However your brain processes music, the fact remains that music is a valuable tool for stimulating and challenging the brain.
-This is precisely why early musical education is such an important developmental tool for children
+This is precisely why early musical education is for children such an important developmental tool

 How art speaks to the psyche

-Art can address two different ways
+Art can two different ways address

 One way is through the consumption of art .
 In this case, a person absorbs the music or image and reflects on it.
 Whether it's music, a painting, or a sculpted statue, viewing or listening to it evokes a certain intellectual and emotional response.